mehmetegeacican/MERNBlog/README.md

 # Blog

 The Project is a blog project in which users can create, read , update and delete blogs.
+Users can filter the blogs based on the title.

 # Screenshots (Dark Mode)
 <img src="./MERNBlogPics/MERNBlog1.PNG" alt="intro" width = 45% height = 50%></img>